Jan Štursa

-Jan Josef Štursa (15 May 1880 in Nové Město na Moravě – 2 May 1925 in Prague) was a Czech sculptor, one of founders of modern Czech sculpture.
+Jan Josef Štursa (15 May 1880 – 2 May 1925) was a Czech sculptor, one of founders of modern Czech sculpture.

 Birth and studies

-Štursa was born in mountainous area of Vysočina Region.
+Štursa was born on 15 May 1880 in Nové Město na Moravě.
 He studied masonry and sculpture in Hořice and worked as stone cutter.
 Later, he studied at the Academy of Arts (AVU) in Prague under professor Josef Myslbek, a known sculptor.
 As a result of very rigorous criticism from Myslbek, Štursa destroyed most of his early works.